salewski/terraform/website/docs/configuration/expressions.html.md

 ## `for` Expressions

-A _`for` expression_ creates a structural type value by transforming another structural or collection type value.
+A _`for` expression_ creates a complex type value by transforming another complex type value.
 Each element in the input value can correspond to either one or zero values in the result, and an arbitrary expression can be used to transform each input element into an output element.